CharlotteXiaoYeDing/FlightSEIR/README.md

 3. To process test positive rates for the world, run `src/data/process_positive_rate_world.ipynb` to produce `test-rate-processed.csv`
 4. To process test positive rates for provinces, run `src/data/process_positive_rate_can.ipynb` to produce `can_covid19_processed.csv`
 5. To generate interpolated test positive rates, run `src/data/interpolate_positive_rate.ipynb` to produce `interpolated_positive_rates.csv`
+6. To generate data used for experiments, run `src/data/flight-seir-Canada.ipynb`.
+The generated data will be saved in the `states` folder.